nextuponstream/totsugeki/README.md

 ## Developping

-For easier development, use `cargo install cargo-watch' and use related aliases.
+For easier development, use `cargo install cargo-watch` and use related aliases.

 ### Checks